 Types of Brain Injury Cases We Handle

-A person who suffers a TBI will often experience a wide range of symptoms.
+A person who suffers from a TBI will often experience a wide range of symptoms.
 Some of these effects may be physical, but others can be mental.

 Common physical symptoms of a TBI generally include: